 2.3.4 Incorporating Capabilities into the System Design.
 At SDR, the Program Manager shall document, in the HRCP, a description of the implementation of the survival capabilities identified in the requirement in paragraph 2.3.2 and provide clear traceability to the highest level program documentation.
 (This is updated and reviewed at PDR and CDR.).

 Note: At SDR, if the design is not determined, describing the implementation consists of identifying the trade studies and analysis to be used to determine implementation.
 At PDR and CDR, the design that implements the capability is described in increasing detail with traceability to the highest level requirements in program documentation.

-2.3.5 Implementing the Technical Requirements.
-At SRR, the Program Manager shall document, in the HRCP, a description of the implementation of the applicable requirements of Chapter 3 of this NPR and provide clear traceability to the highest level program documentation.
+2.3.5 Implementing the referenced Technical Requirements.
+At SRR, the Program Manager shall document, in the HRCP, a description of the implementation of the applicable requirements of NASA-STD-8719.29 referenced by this NPR and provide clear traceability to the highest level program documentation.
 (This is updated and reviewed at SDR, PDR, and CDR.).

 Note: At SRR, if the design is not determined, describing the implementation consists of identifying the trade studies and analysis to be used to determine implementation.
 At SDR, PDR, and CDR, the design that implements the requirement is described in increasing detail with traceability to the highest level requirements in program documentation.
 The description of the implementation of the failure tolerance requirements includes rationale for the level and type of redundancy for critical systems and subsystems.

 2.3.6 Allocation of Safety Goals and Thresholds.
 At SRR, the Program Manager shall document, in the HRCP, probabilistic safety requirements derived from the Agency-level safety goals and safety thresholds, including any allocations to mission phases and system elements (to be updated at PDR and CDR) .